-Sterling silver chain is made in many shapes, sizes and styles.
+Jewelry Chain is made in many shapes, sizes and styles.
 This glossary of terms will introduce many of the most popular chain styles on the market as well as some common variations.
-These same styles are sold in gold filled chain and other metals as well.
 Bookmark this page as a great reference when you are shopping for jewelry making supplies!

 Open Link Styles

-Curb Chain – Curb chains are oval cables where each chain link has been twisted or “curbed” so the entire chain length lies flat against the body.
+Curb – Curb chains are oval cables where each chain link has been twisted or “curbed” so the entire chain length lies flat against the body.
+Look for variations of the curb chain such as twisted and marquise styles too.

 - Parallel – A common variation of the curb chain is the parallel curb where two links side by side are used in each link position.